minio/docs/source/operations/network-encryption.rst

    By default, Kubernetes places a certificate bundle on each pod at ``/var/run/secrets/kubernetes.io/serviceaccount/ca.crt``.
    This CA bundle should include the cluster or root CA used to sign the MinIO Tenant TLS certificates.
    Other applications deployed within the Kubernetes cluster can trust this cluster certificate to connect to a MinIO Tenant using the :kube-docs:`MinIO service DNS name <concepts/services-networking/dns-pod-service/>` (e.g. ``https://minio.minio-tenant-1.svc.cluster-domain.example:443``).

+   .. admonition:: Subject Alternative Name Certificates
+      :class: note

+      If you have a custom Subject Alternative Name (SAN) certificate that is *not* also a wildcard cert, the TLS certificate SAN **must** apply to the hostname for its parent node.
+      Without a wildcard, the SAN must match exactly to be able to connect to the tenant.

 .. cond:: linux